hypercliq/transcribe-ws-server/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the EUPL-1.2-or-later license.
+See the [LICENSE](LICENSE) file for details.

 ---

-*Note: Replace `your-server-address`, `your-api-token`, and other placeholders with actual values relevant to your deployment.*
+_Note: Replace `your-server-address`, `your-api-token`, and other placeholders with actual values relevant to your deployment._